OhNoItSJoe/the-2am-guide-to-openwrt/README.md

 - password for the root user has been set
 - Timezone has been set to Europe/Berlin
 - Hostname of the devices + Description etc have been set
-- The Package [luci-app-statistics](https://openwrt.org/docs/guide-user/luci/luci_app_statistics) has been installed
+- The Package [luci-app-statistics](https://openwrt.org/docs/guide-user/luci/luci_app_statistics) has been installed.
+For some reason it doesn't work.
+It used to work before.
+But not anymore.
+Don't ask me why, idk (yet).
 - WiFi Networks BLAN-2.4 and BLAN-5 have been setup, Security set to WPA2/3 mixed mode.
 - honestly too much other small shit, if you want to know 100% what, get the base config and compare my config to it :D